pcd1193182/hauler-tool/README.md

 ## Technical stuff

 The base code for this is shamelessly cribbed from [the esipy + flask example project](https://github.com/Kyria/flask-esipy-example).
+We also use gunicorn to launch the app in heroku, functools to make some comparison generation automatic, and bootstrap to make it not ugly as sin.
 It's easy enough to set up yourself in heroku, though you need to change a number of settings in config.py, add the postgress hobby-dev addon to the heroku project, and set up your own application through CCP.
 You could also run it locally with virtualenv.

 ### Future work